A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Observations and Data Analysis

 \subsection{VLA Continuum Observations}

 We observed the location of PTF10hgi with the Karl G.~Jansky Very Large Array (VLA), in the B configuration, on 2017 December 15 UT.
 We used the C band wideband continuum mode with the 8-bit samplers configured to two basebands with center frequencies of 5 and 7 GHz and 1 GHz bandwidth each.
 The total on-source time of the observations was 40.5 min.
 We applied standard calibration techniques using 3C286 for bandpass and flux density calibration and J1658+0741 for complex gain calibration.
+We note that $8$ antennas were offline for our observations.

 We processed the data in the Common Astronomy Software Application (CASA) software package \citep{McMullin2007} using standard imaging techniques.
-We imaged the field using 3000 pixels at a scale of 0.3 arcsec per pixel using multi-frequency synthesis (MFS; \citealt{Sault1994}) and $w$-projection with 128 planes \citep{Cornwell2008}.
+We use the CASA task \texttt{CLEAN} to Fourier invert the complex visibilities and deconvolve the dirty image.
+The image is gridded to a size of 3000 pixels at a scale of 0.3 arcsec per pixel using multi-frequency synthesis (MFS; \citealt{Sault1994}) and $w$-projection with 128 planes \citep{Cornwell2008}.
 We fit for the flux density and source position using the \texttt{imtool} program as part of the \texttt{pwkit}\footnote{Available at https://github.com/pkgw/pwkit.} package \citep{Williams2017}.
+We note that we do not present an analysis of polarization given that we do not have proper polarization calibration.
+Furthermore, at our sensitivity of $\sim$7 $\mu$Jy, a confident detection of polarization would not be possible, unless it is at the 100\% level.